AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

 ## ✅ 1.
 Block Legacy Authentication

+### 🎯 Objective

-**Purpose:** Prevent the use of outdated and insecure authentication protocols such as IMAP, POP3, SMTP AUTH, and MAPI that do not support modern security features like Multi-Factor Authentication (MFA).
+Prevent the use of outdated and insecure authentication protocols such as IMAP, POP3, SMTP AUTH, and MAPI that do not support modern security features like Multi-Factor Authentication (MFA).

-> 📌 **Note:** Microsoft no longer provides a dedicated "Legacy Authentication" setting under Authentication Methods in Entra ID.
+> ⚠️ **Note:** Microsoft no longer provides a dedicated "Legacy Authentication" setting under Authentication Methods in Entra ID.
 You must now block legacy authentication using Exchange Online settings and Conditional Access alternatives.

 ---

-### 🔒 Option A — Disable Legacy Protocols via Exchange Online (Recommended)
+### Option A — Disable Legacy Protocols via Exchange Online (Recommended)

+- Install and connect with Exchange Online PowerShell Module (EXO V2).
+- Disable legacy protocols on mailboxes individually or globally.
+- Verify settings post-configuration.

+---

 Modern security best practices recommend disabling legacy authentication protocols such as POP, IMAP, MAPI, ActiveSync, and SMTP basic auth, which do not support modern authentication (MFA, Conditional Access, etc.).
 Before running the commands, make sure you: